cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 ## <a id='config-file'></a>Define Connection in Configuration File ##

 For a Ruby database application, you configure the database connection information in the application's `database.yml` file.
-When you bind a service to an application, cf writes the service connection details to the `applications's VCAP_SERVICES` environment variable. `VCAP_SERVICES` contains JSON that lists services bound to your application and the credentials required to connect to each.
+When you bind a service to an application, the service connection details are written to the applications's `VCAP_SERVICES` environment variable. `VCAP_SERVICES` lists, in JSON format, the services bound to your application and the credentials required to connect to each.

 In Ruby, you can read the contents of `VCAP_SERVICES` with `ENV`.
 For example:

 ~~~ruby

 my_services = JSON.parse(ENV['VCAP_SERVICES'])
 ~~~

-To obtain the credentials from the `VCAP_SERVICES` JSON, you need to know the string to use as a key for the hash.

-You can use `cf services` to list the available services to find the correct string.
+You use the hash key for the service to obtain the the connection credentials from `VCAP_SERVICES`.
+You can determine the hash key for a service from the output of the `cf services` command, which lists available services.
 For example:

 <pre class="terminal">
   cf services